 Each discretionary bursary application is assessed by senior members of staff.
 Consideration is given to all circumstances with regard to the amounts requested and payments are based on assisting with the actual costs involved.
 Please bear in mind the School is allocated a set sum of money for the fund each academic year and disbursements have to be managed equitably.

-Allocations will be made by Bank transfer to the students Bank account half termly in arrears.
+Any reimbursements for expenses which meet the criteria will be made by Bank transfer to the students Bank account half termly in arrears.

 Conditions to be met by the students